Certificate Program for Sustainable Cotton Production for County Agents

 Abstract:

 Production of cotton requires some of the most intensive uses of pesticides and water resources of any major row crop in the southern United States.
-Improvement in the environmental stewardship of this crop would have substantial impacts upon the long-term sustainability of agriculture.
-The average annual job turnover rate for county agents in many southern states annually is often 5-10%.
-Most non-retirement separations of agents occur with less than 5 years of experience.
+Improvement in the environmental stewardship of this crop would have substantial impacts upon the long term sustainability of agriculture.
 Many of the newly hired agents step into their roles without extensive education or practical background in row crop production, let alone with cotton.
-Our proposal is designed to fill this knowledge gap among county agents who work in counties/parishes with cotton production.
-A certificate program will be designed to enhance the agents’ skills and knowledge about sustainable cotton production.
+This project developed a set of 12 video training tools, along with revising and compiling Cooperative Extension bulletins pertinent to the video training tools.
+The training tools were designed to provide a platform for an Extension certificate program with new/young agents to improve and enhance there skills and knowledge about sustainable cotton production.
 In turn, they will become more effective in promoting those principles among their stakeholders.
-The program will be designed and administered by cotton experts from Texas A&M University, Oklahoma State University and Louisiana State University research and extension agencies.
-Teaching content will be reviewed by an advisory committee composed of members of cotton commodity groups.
-Learning material will be focused on practices and principles of sustainable cotton production based upon the pillars of economic viability, social consequences, and environmental impacts.
+Developed educational material focus on practices and principles of sustainable cotton production based upon its economic viability, social consequences, and environmental impacts.

 Project Objectives: